SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/waybill/settings.md

 #### errors

-* 201 (Not found in the database) – if user have never downloaded a waybill.
+* 201 - Not found in the database – if user have never downloaded a waybill.